platformsh/platformsh-docs/sites/upsun/src/add-services/redis.md

 applications:
     # The name of the app container.
 Must be unique within a project.
     <APP_NAME>:
-        source:
-            root: "myapp"

-        [...]

         # Relationships enable access from this app to a given service.
         # The example below shows simplified configuration leveraging a default service
         # (identified from the relationship name) and a default endpoint.
         # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             <SERVICE_NAME>:
-services:
-    # The name of the service container.
-Must be unique within a project.
-    <SERVICE_NAME>:
-        type: redis-persistent:<VERSION>
 ```

 You can define `<SERVICE_NAME>` as you like, so long as it’s unique between all defined services and matches in both the application and services configuration.